-- It generates the Global Routing Table, implemented as a ROM by the global interconnect.
-This table is indexed by the VCI ADDRESS MSB bits, and contains the corresponding global index (cluster index). - It generates for each cluster the Local Routing Table, implemented as a ROM by the local interconnect.
-This table is indexed by the VCI ADDRESS LSB bits and contains the target local index.
+- It generates the Global Routing Table, indexed by the VCI ADDRESS MSB bits, and containing the corresponding global index (cluster index).
+This Global Routing Table is used by the global interconnect. - It generates for each cluster the Local Routing Table, indexed by the VCI ADDRESS LSB bits and containing the corresponding target local index.
 Depending on the mapping, each cluster can have a different Local Routing Table.